OllieS04/cyclistic-analysis/README.md

 # Cyclistic Analysis
-Project comparing annual members and casual riders use of Cyclistic's bikes
+Comparing bike usage of annual members and casual riders

 # Business Task
-Analyse how annual members and casual riders use Cyclistic bikes differently to drive a marketing campaign encouraging casual riders to become annual members.
+Analyse how annual members and casual riders use Cyclistic's bikes, informing marketing strategies aimed at converting casual riders into annual members.

 ## Stakeholders
 Lily Moreno, Director of Marketing